DeepCognition/deep-learning-studio-guide/dl-studio-capabilities.md

 12. cosine\_proximity

-further it is also possible to specify custom loss function.
+Further it is also possible to specify custom loss function.

 ### Optimizers